SL vs LT Tires: What You Need to Know Before Airing Down

 Starting PSI = (Vehicle Weight / 4 / Tire Max Load) x Max PSI

 This assumes roughly equal weight distribution across all four tires (which isn't exactly true, but it's close enough for a starting point).
+It also uses the linear relationship, which will give you a slightly higher starting pressure than the TRA formula -- which is fine for a starting point you'll validate with the chalk test anyway.

 Example